microsoft/cpp_client_telemetry/docs/List-of-OSS-Components.md

 ## [Tony Million Reachability Framework](https://github.com/tonymillion/Reachability)

 Reachability is a drop-in replacement for Apple's Reachability class.
 It is ARC-compatible, and it uses the new GCD methods to notify of network interface changes.
-SDK maintains its own snapshot of the mainline `tonymillion/Reachability` [here](https://github.com/microsoft/cpp_client_telemetry/tree/master/third_party/Reachability)
+SDK maintains its own snapshot of the mainline `tonymillion/Reachability` [here](https://github.com/microsoft/cpp_client_telemetry/tree/master/third_party/Reachability).
 This code is not used nor included in the build of non-Apple OS.

 ## SHA-1 by Steve Reid

 Classic implementation of SHA-1 (Public Domain).
 SDK maintains its own snapshot of it [here](https://github.com/microsoft/cpp_client_telemetry/blob/master/third_party/sha1/sha1.c).
-Note that this component is not included or comppiled into any of the shipable bits of SDK.
+Note that this component is not included or compiled into any of the shipable bits of SDK.
 It is included for internal developer debug builds only.
-For example, SHA-1 may be used to calculate destination ETW Provider GUID based on ETW Provider name on Windows OS in developer trace tooling/ instrumentation.
+For example, SHA-1 may be used to calculate destination ETW Provider GUID based on ETW Provider name on Windows OS in developer trace tooling / instrumentation.

 ## Other components and systems